Turquoise jewelry courtesy of the Zanathia Jewelry Collection

-Antique and vintage turquoise native to the Southwest region of North America come from a variety of mines.
-Each mines are distinctively known for their specific turquoise aesthetic.
+Antique and vintage turquoise native to the Southwest region of North America come from various mines.
+Each mine is distinctively known for its specific turquoise aesthetic.
 Colorado turquoise mines include King Manassa, Cripple Creek, and Villa Grove.
 Arizona turquoise mines include the Kingman, Brisbee, Morenci, and the Sleeping Beauty turquoise mine located in the Global-Miami mining district.
-In Nevada turquoise mines include the Number 8, Lone Mountain, and Lander Blue.
-In New Mexico, turquoise mines include the largest known turquoise deposit in North America, the Cerrillos turquoise mine.
-Other New Mexico mines with a substantial amount of Turquoise is Pueblo Bonito in Chaco Canyon.
+In Nevada, turquoise mines include the Number 8, Lone Mountain, and Lander Blue.
+In New Mexico, turquoise mines have the most significant known turquoise deposit in North America, the Cerrillos turquoise mine.
+Another New Mexico mine with a substantial amount of Turquoise is Pueblo Bonito in Chaco Canyon.

-(Example of a variation of turquoise stones, with natural matrix lines.
+(Example of a variation of turquoise stones with natural matrix lines.
 Zanathia Jewelry Collection)

-Antique and vintage southwestern turquoise jewelry includes a variety of different styles depending on the artist or tribe that created it.
-Highly collected southwestern turquoise jewelry includes the Navajo squash blossom necklace, turquoise fetish necklaces with petit point and needle point designs from the Zuni, and the Santo Domingo turquoise heishi necklace.
-When collecting, It is important to know and understand the difference between Native American crafted turquoise jewelry and southwestern jewelry pieces that may not have been created by Native Americans.
-Not every jewelry piece in the Southwest is created by Native Americans, but many talented artisans use the turquoise mined stones in these regions to create beautiful turquoise jewelry.
-Therefor, it certainly helps to know the characteristics and types of Native American jewelry designs.
+Antique and vintage southwestern turquoise jewelry includes various styles depending on the artist or tribe that created it.
+Highly collected southwestern turquoise jewelry consists of the Navajo squash blossom necklace, turquoise fetish necklaces with petit point and needlepoint designs from the Zuni, and the Santo Domingo turquoise heishi necklace.
+When collecting, It is essential to know and understand the difference between Native American-crafted turquoise jewelry and southwestern jewelry pieces that Native Americans may not have created.
+Native Americans make not every jewelry piece in the Southwest, but many talented artisans use the turquoise mined stones in these regions to develop beautiful turquoise jewelry.
+Therefore, it certainly helps to know the characteristics and types of Native American jewelry designs.